What is Trauma & Post-Traumatic Stress Disorder?

 Finding Treatment for PTSD or Trauma

 People with PTSD typically respond very well to treatment.
-Using the most effective treatment methods is key to being able to get back to your regular life.
+Using the most effective treatment methods is key to returning to your regular life.
 It’s common for either psychotherapy or medication to be used in treating PTSD.

-There are a variety of medications you can select from, and your physician will be the best resource for guiding you to the right medication for you.
+There are a variety of medications you can select from, and your physician will be the best resource for guiding you to the proper medication.
+Below are some types of medicines that are helpful in treating PTSD:

 Below are some types of medications that are helpful in treating PTSD: